 - Hiking trousers/pants (leggings would be suitable too)

 - Long-sleeved top

 And ladies don’t forget a hair tie!

-Overalls, helmet and head torches are all provided by the tour group.
+Overalls, helmet and head torches are all provided by the cave tour company.

 Can you take a camera on the caving tour?

-I think even with a protective cover it would still be risky.
+Even with a protective cover, it would still be risky.
 But, it’s your decision, you can probably tell from my photos how much dust was floating around!

 How long are you in the cave?